adityakumarjha/poshpotato/README.md

 # poshpotato

-An attempt at creating an android app for streaming google drive videos
+An Attempt to Build a Streaming application for google Drive videos

 ## Getting Started